menu

 Overview

 Grand River is a tiny village located in the state of Ohio.
 With a population of 394 people and just one neighborhood, Grand River is the 713th largest community in Ohio.
-Grand River has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Grand River has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-Grand River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Grand River is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Grand River is a village of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Grand River who work in sales jobs (17.00%), office and administrative support (15.44%), and food service (8.95%).

 Setting & Lifestyle